tekhuy/takeaway_challenge/README.md

 The customer will be able to call the restaurant, create an order and calculate the total cost for themselves.

-The restuarant will be able to recevie the order, process the order and calculate the sum of the order.
+The restuarant will be able to receive the order, process the order and calculate the sum of the order.
 Once the order has been accepted, a confirmation text message will be sent to the customer with an approx time for delivery.

 ##class Menu